anerolabs/the-lowdown-on-markdown/README.md

 Hundreds of millions of people have used Markdown thanks to it's quick and wide-spread use.

-> **Reddit, StackOverflow, Notion Wordpress, Slack, Discord, Microsoft Teams...
+> **Reddit, StackOverflow, Notion, Wordpress, Slack, Discord, Microsoft Teams...
 SO many more**

 <br>